oemof/oemof-tabular/docs/usage.rst

 Elements
 --------

-We recommend using one tabular data resource (i.e. one csv-file) for each type you want to model.
+We recommend using one datapackage data resource (i.e. one csv-file) for each type you want to model.
 The fields (i.e. column names) match the attribute names specified in the description of the facade classes.